SalishSeaCast/docs/code-notes/salishsea-nemo/nemo-forcing/atmospheric.rst

   * :file:`rsync-mirror/` is a collection of :file:`yyyy-mm-dd/` directories that contain uncompressed CGRF files for the day identified by the directory name
   * :file:`NEMO-atmos/` is a collection of symbolic links to the CGRF files using the names required by the NEMO CORE bulk interface.
-    The :file:`NEMO-atmos/` directory also contains symbolic links to the :ref:`AtmosphericForcingInterpolationWeights` file and the :ref:`NoSnowConstraint` file in the :ref:`NEMO-forcing-repo` repo.
+    The :file:`NEMO-atmos/` directory also contains symbolic links to the :ref:`AtmosphericForcingInterpolationWeights` file and the :ref:`NoSnowConstraint` file in the :ref:`grid-repo` repo.

 * The files in the :file:`/ocean/dlatorne/MEOPAR/CGRF/` directory are managed by the :command:`salishsea get_cgrf` tool;
   see the :ref:`salishsea-get_cgrf` docs.